Issues with controlling for ‘IQ’

 F-statistic: 4.153e+04 on 2 and 99997 DF, p-value: < 2.2e-16

-In this case, we still observe some residual confounding even when we have an excellent measure of general cognitive ability.
-Number sense is still a highly significant predictor of math skills, but its effect is much smaller now (Beta ≈ .09)
+In thie case, even when we have a really good measure of general cognitive ability - we still observe some residual confounding.
+Number sense still appears as a “significant” predictor of math skills, although its effect is much smaller now (Beta ≈ .9)

 Solutions

-As always, outlining the problem is easier than fixing it.
+As ever, outlining the problem is easier than fixing it.

 Better covariates.
-Increasing the reliability of our covariate (nonverbal reasoning) reduced the beta coefficient for number sense.
-Perfect reliability is rarely posisble.
-Certainly, if we want a better observed measure of general cognitive ability could we should use more than one measure of cognitive or academic skills.
+Increasing the reliability of our covariate (non-verbal reasoning) reduced the beta coefficient for number sense.
+However, in practice, it is hard to have perfectly reliable variables.
+In this example a general cognitive ability could be sought by using many different measures of cognitive and academic skills.

 Focus on effect sizes rather than p-values.
-Even if we do a good job with covariate adjustment, a little residual confounding may sneak in, and thus, a small relationship between our predictor and outcome may persist.
-With large datasets, even tiny effect sizes may be statistically significant.
+Even if we do a really good job with covariate adjustment, a litte residual confounding may sneak in, and thus a small relationship between our predictor and outcome might persist.
+With large datasets, even very small effect sizes may be statistically significant.

-A more convincing argument could be made if, instead of focusing on if number sense is a statistically significant predictor, we focus on how strongly it predicts math skills.
-A better case could be made for its importance if it is a strong predictor of math before and after adjusting for a set of reliable and well-justified covariates.
+A more convincing argument could be made if instead on focusing on if number sense is a statistically significant predictor, we focus on how strongly it predicts math skills.
+If it is a strong predictor of math before and after adjusting for a set of covariates, a stronger case could be made for its importance.
 In our example below, the effect is pretty small after adjusting for our more reliable measure of gca.

 Better models.
-We cannot assume that controlling for a single measure of general cognitive ability, such as nonverbal reasoning, will tell us anything about the specificity of cognition-outcome relationships.
-A fundamental problem with this approach is that research has consistently shown that while tests of nonverbal reasoning are good measures of general cognitive ability - they are not particularly special among cognitive measures.
-We found, for example, that vocabulary, reading and short-term memory tests can have even stronger relationships with general cognitive skills.
-Importantly, pretty much any cognitive or academic test can be considered a measure of general cognitive ability.
+In developmental science, we seem to assume that general cognitive ability (or “intelligence”) can simply be “controlled” for using non-verbal reasoning tests.
+This idea is flawed because research has consistently shown that while tests of non-verbal reasoning are good measures of general cognitive ability - it is not particularly special.
+We found for example that vocabulary, reading and short-term memory tests can have even stronger relationships with general cognitive skills.
+Importantly, pretty much any cognitive or academic test can be considered a measure of general cognitve ability.

 Experiments!
-Confounding is challenging to eliminate via covariate adjustment.
-Another approach would be manipulating number sense experimentally, such as via a randomised training study where half the participants train their number sense skills, and the other half do not.
+Confounding is difficult to eliminate in observational studies.
+Another approach would be to manipulate number sense experimentally, such as via a randomised training study where half the participants train their number sense skills, and the other half do not.
 Because group assignment (i.e., group = 0 for control, group 1 = for training group) is randomised, no confounding can occur because GCA or other variables cannot cause group assignment.
-One study did just this and did not find that number sense training improves symbolic math skills.
+One study did not find that number sense training improves symbolic math skills.

 When randomised experiments are impossible, we can sometimes leverage natural experiments or use other causal analysis methods too.